ohmyzsh/ohmyzsh/plugins/iterm2/README.md

 # iTerm2 plugin

 This plugin adds a few functions that are useful when using [iTerm2](https://www.iterm2.com/).
+It also applies the [Shell Integration Script for iTerm2](https://iterm2.com/documentation-shell-integration.html).

 To use it, add _iterm2_ to the plugins array of your zshrc file:
 ```